"The Iceman" - 1st @ 300 miles, 4th @ 100 miles

 "Snoop Chris" was a very dark dominant opal check, appearing from a distance to be an ordinary blue check.
 The dominant opal is only visible when viewing him up close, where some bronzing is apparent in the checks, and some lightening is seen in the tail bar and in the veins of the tail feathers.
 "Snoop Chris" won a first at 200 miles, a second at 125 miles, and a third at 100 miles.
 He was retired to the stock loft and died from natural causes several years ago after breeding several white bars and checks, as well as darker variations of dominant opal.
 As of 2014 we are still breeding from some of his descendents.

 "Snake River" is spread recessive opal or spread "cherry".
+He is still in our breeding loft and continues to breed quality pigeons both in opal and in standard colors.
 "The Iceman" is an ash red barless with all the other lightening factors involved in the "chrome" phenoype, but lacking the gene for dilute.
-We are still breeding from these two cocks, as well as several of their children and grandchildren.
+"The Iceman" has since been retired, but we are still breeding from several of his children and grandchildren as of 2018.

 Brown and khaki